-While you might be tempted to spend all of your time hanging around Marina Bay Sands and the city centre, Singapore is home to a bunch of the hidden gem neighbourhoods that are absolutely worth your time.
+While it might be tempting to spend all your time around Marina Bay Sands and the city centre, Singapore is full of buzzing neighbourhoods that are absolutely worth exploring—even if they’re not typical tourist hotspots.

-Boasting vibrant communities, colourful streets, historical buildings and epic restaurants, we’ve rounded up five ‘hoods you need to get familiar with immediately.
+From vibrant communities and colourful streets to historical buildings and epic restaurants, we’ve rounded up five neighbourhoods you need to get familiar with ASAP.

-Cancel your plans for the next few days, these are Singapore’s hidden neighbourhoods worth a visit.
+Cancel your plans for the next few days—these are Singapore’s under the radar hoods that deserve a spot on your itinerary.

 Tiong Bahru

 Home to Singapore’s oldest housing estate, Tiong Bahru is a charming mix of old meets new.
-Rich in history, this dynamic ‘hood is filled with independent boutiques, record shops, achingly-hip cafes and iconic wall murals—making it the place where cool creatives converge.
+Rich in history, this dynamic ‘hood is filled with independent boutiques, record shops, cafes slinging smooth brews and iconic wall murals—making it the place where cool creatives converge.

 Holland Village